SysKitTeam/docs-point/docs/reporting/analytics-reports.md

 * **Size**; shows the total size of the site.
 * **Last Content Modified**; shows the date the site was last modified.

 Below the report, you can see three different charts.
-You can select the time frame for the data shown in the charts in the left-side filter.
+You can select the time frame for the data shown in the charts on the left side filter.
 The default setting is Last 7 Days.

 The charts contain information on: